Reweighting the RCT for generalization: finite sample error and variable selection: Theoretical results

 \begin{corollary}[Adding non-shifted treatment effect modifiers] Consider the semi-oracle IPSW estimator $\hat \tau_{\text{ T},n}^*$ (Definition~\ref{def:ipsw-semi-oraclewith-pi}).
 Consider an additional non-shifted treatment effect modifier set (Definition~\ref{def:V-is-not-shifted}) independent of $X$.
 Then,

 \end{corollary}

 Proof is detailed in Subsection~\ref{proof_adding-treat-effect-modifier-covariates}.
-This result follows a similar spirit as \cite{Rotnitzky2020Efficient} due to the comparison of two asymptotic variances, even though the context and the theoretical tools are different.
+This result follows a similar spirit as \cite{Rotnitzky2020Efficient} due to the comparison of two limiting variances, even though the context and the theoretical tools are different.